zedlopez/ifm/Writing with Inform.md

 You put the Bill-signing pen on the table.
 President Obama puts the Bill-signing pen on the table.
 ```

+Only a single-word verb can be used for adaptive text.
+If we create the verb "to run amok in", then `"[The noun] [run amok in] the Furnace Room."` will not be allowed.
+The trick would be to create `To run is a verb.`, and then use `"[The noun] [run] amok in the Furnace Room."`

 ## Adapting text about the player